mudler/docker-companion/README.md

     docker-companion download my-awesome-image /unpacked_rootfs

-It will downloads and reconstruct all the image layers, unpacking the content to the directory given as second argument.
+Downloads and reconstruct all the image layers, unpacking the content to the directory given as second argument.

 ## Squash an image